 A: I feel like there is a flat structure whereby everyone has a say in the company and it’s not just senior staff members.
-Everyone is listened to and their view counts, whether they are an Account Executive or a Director.
-We have access to senior members of the team and their knowledge, regular advice from people with decades of experience, which I don’t think you would get in a larger agency.
+Everyone is listened to and their view counts, whether they are an AE or a Director.
+We get access to senior members of the team and their knowledge, regular advice from people with decades of experience, which I don’t think you would get in a larger agency.

 Q: What are the activities that happen each year that you enjoy the most?

 A: The Christmas party.
 That’s where you see the real fun side of everyone.
-It’s amazing to share the spirit of Christmas with the team, because we are a close-knit group.
+It’s amazing to share the spirit of Christmas with the team, because we are a close-knit team.

 Q: How do you think marketing is changing in the financial services sector?

 A: It’s becoming broader, more open-minded.
-The financial services industry is more open to less traditional marketing channels and leaders are finally understanding the value of using new digital tools to promote their brands.
+Financial services is more open to less traditional marketing channels and they are finally understanding the value of using new digital tools to promote their brands.
 When I joined six years ago, mentioning Facebook or Twitter to a prospective client would have caused their hair to stand up – and you would have been dismissed within seconds.
 Whereas now, the sector is becoming more exciting because there are more opportunities to do more exciting things.